reimagined/resolve/docs/faq.md

 <!-- prettier-ignore-end -->

-**Q**: How to perform uniqueness validation for input values?<br/>
+**Q**: How to perform validation to ensure input values are unique?<br/>
-**A**: In a distributed application, it is impossible to reliably perform such checks.
-Instead, you should detect value duplicates in a Read Model or Saga projection code and mark duplicated values as incorrect.
+**A**: In a distributed application, it is not possible to perform reliable checks.
+You should detect value duplicates in a Read Model or Saga projection code and mark duplicated values as incorrect.

 **Q**: How to implement a frontend?<br/>
 **A**: There are three main approaches to frontend development in reSolve: